Joe DiMaggio Playground

 - Resurfaced sports courts with new sports equipment and facilities

-The park's renovation realizes a decade-old vision of the North Beach community.
-The neighbors, led by the Friends of Joe DiMaggio Playground, have been active participants in the planning and design of the project, as well as independently fundraising for upgrades for the new project.
+The park's renovation realized a decade-old vision of the North Beach community.
+The neighbors, led by the Friends of Joe DiMaggio Playground, were active participants in the planning and design of the project, as well as independently fundraising for upgrades for the new project.

 This project was funded by the 2012 Clean and Safe Neighborhood Parks Bond; it has received $6.3 million for the project.
 Additionally, the Friends of Joe DiMaggio Playground actively raised funds for additional upgrades to the park.